ratify-project/ratify/terraform/azure/README.md

 ## Export Terraform output as environment variables

 As part of the Terraform deployment, several output variables were created.
-These variables will be used by the other tools in this workshop.
+These variables will be used to configure the Ratify environment.

 Run the following command to export the Terraform output as environment variables: